HomeHome Breadcrumb Separator Blog Breadcrumb Separator 10 content marketing challenges and how to overcome them

 Failure to activate content in a way that it connects and engages with its target audience means that much content goes unused and unseen.
 To be effective, content marketing needs to shift from a passive to a proactive process, where buyers are guided forward and encouraged to consume more related content as they go, rather than being left to their own devices.

 This means building a strategy that ensures one piece of content leads directly to the next.
 It also relies on you removing obstacles and dead-ends – for example, broken links, unnecessary forms and so on – which audiences often face when attempting to access content.
 The goal is to make things as simple and smooth as possible so that audiences don’t experience any friction.
-This is crucial when two-thirds of B2B buyers say they want easier access to content.
+This is crucial when almost two-thirds of B2B buyers say they want easier access to content.

 10. Choosing the right channels